stephentth/chatty-mcp/documentation-site/docs/5_speech_engine.md

    wget https://github.com/thewh1teagle/kokoro-onnx/releases/download/model-files-v1.0/voices-v1.0.bin
    ```

-3. Place the model files in your Chatty MCP directory
+3. Place the model files in one of these locations (in order of priority):
+   - Current directory (where you run chatty-mcp)
+   - `$HOME/.kokoro_models/` directory
+   - Custom path specified by environment variables:
+     ```bash
+     export CHATTY_MCP_KOKORO_MODEL_PATH=/path/to/kokoro-v1.0.onnx
+     export CHATTY_MCP_KOKORO_VOICE_PATH=/path/to/voices-v1.0.bin
+     ```
+   - If not found in any of these locations, kokoro-onnx will attempt to use its default paths

 4. Enable Kokoro in your Cursor MCP configuration:
    ```json